hemamaps/svg-injector/readme.md

 SVG Injector will take `.icon-umbrella` background image and inject it into the dom under `#MyIcon`.

+### Install
+Project is still in development.
+Not yet on NPM.
+`npm install lukejamesk/svg-injector`

 ### Html
 ```
 <span class="icon icon-umbrella" id="MyIcon"></span>